NASA puts shuttle launch pad in Florida up for lease

 Among the companies that have expressed interest in the pad are privately owned Space Exploration Technologies, or SpaceX, which leases a launch pad at the adjacent Cape Canaveral Air Force Station for its Falcon 9 rockets.
 SpaceX has a second launch site in California and is shopping for at least one more U.S. site to accommodate its burgeoning manifest.

-NASA is looking to have a five-year or longer lease on the property by October 1.
+NASA is looking to have a five-year or longer lease on the property by Oct.
+1. (Editing by Tom Brown and Stacey Joyce)